Hans-Onesmo/DSA-2040_Practical_Exam_Hans_Onesmo_463/README.md

 ## B. ETL Process Implementation
 ### 1. Extraction
--Reads an Excel file ("Online Retail.xlsx") with retail transaction data -Only extracts specific columns needed for the data warehouse -Drops rows with missing key values (CustomerID, InvoiceDate, Quantity, UnitPrice) -Converts InvoiceDate to proper datetime format and drops invalid dates
+Reads an Excel file ("Online Retail.xlsx") with retail transaction data.
+Only extracts specific columns needed for the data warehouse.
+Drops rows with missing key values (CustomerID, InvoiceDate, Quantity, UnitPrice).
+Converts InvoiceDate to proper datetime format and drops invalid dates.
 ### 2. Transformation
--Removes outliers (negative quantities and non-positive unit prices) -Creates a new calculated column "TotalSales" (Quantity * UnitPrice) -Creates a customer dimension table with:
+Removes outliers (negative quantities and non-positive unit prices).
+Creates a new calculated column "TotalSales" (Quantity * UnitPrice).
+Creates a customer dimension table with:
     TotalPurchases (sum of all sales per customer) Country (from their first transaction)
--Filters data to only include sales of the year.
+Filters data to only include sales of the year.
--Creates a time dimension table with:
+Creates a time dimension table with:
     Unique dates from the last year's sales
     Year, Month, and Day columns extracted from the dates
 ### 3. Loading
--Creates/connects to a SQLite database ("retail_dw.db")
+Creates/connects to a SQLite database ("retail_dw.db").
--Loads three tables:
+Loads three tables:
     1.SalesFact (fact table with transactional data)
     2.CustomerDim (customer dimension table)
     3.TimeDim (time dimension table)